gulkhan92/DoubleML_for_Demand_Price_Elasticity/README.md

     *   **The Big Data Effect**: With a massive sample size of over 11 million rows, the statistical power of the test is extremely high.
 In such high-N environments, even negligible correlations can occasionally result in a p-value below 0.05.
     *   **Conclusion**: Since the magnitude of the coefficient (0.0007) is microscopic compared to the primary elasticity estimate (~ -0.09), this result supports the overall robustness of the methodology.
 It indicates that the main finding is driven by a true causal signal rather than structural artifacts or random noise in the pipeline.

+    *   **Conclusion**: Since the magnitude of the coefficient (0.0007) is microscopic compared to the primary elasticity estimate (~ -0.09), this result supports the overall robustness of the methodology.
+It indicates that the main finding is driven by a true causal signal rather than structural artifacts or random noise in the pipeline.

+## Concluding Remarks

+Based on the extensive suite of experiments and statistical validations conducted in this project, the following conclusions represent the final verdict on estimating demand price elasticity for the target retail category:

+1.  **The Failure of Naive Models**: Traditional OLS estimation significantly overstates price sensitivity (elasticity of -0.37).
+The Hausman test formally rejected the validity of OLS, and the Robustness Analysis (Oster Bounds) demonstrated that nearly 70% of the naive effect was driven by omitted variable bias and confounding factors rather than true causal price response.

+2.  **Convergence on Causal Truth**: Double Machine Learning successfully isolated the causal effect, with three different high-capacity learners (LightGBM, XGBoost, and Random Forest) converging on a stable elasticity of approximately **-0.09**.
+This stability across different algorithmic architectures is a strong signal of a robust causal finding.

+3.  **Methodological Superiority**: The failure of the 2SLS (Instrumental Variables) approach—which produced an economically implausible positive coefficient—highlights the practical advantages of DML.
+While IV methods struggle with the strict requirements of "exclusion restrictions" and "strong instruments" in complex retail environments, DML leverages high-dimensional controls to achieve identification through conditional independence.

+4.  **Reliability and Falsification**: The falsification tests (Placebo and Wrong Outcome) confirmed that the pipeline does not generate spurious results.
+Furthermore, the Standard Error Stability analysis showed that the -0.09 estimate remains remarkably consistent even when sub-sampling the data, proving it is a fundamental property of the consumer behavior observed rather than a statistical fluke.

+5.  **Strategic Business Insight**: The discovery of significant heterogeneity (Min -0.06 to Max -0.13) across store segments provides actionable intelligence.
+The "Global" average of -0.09 is useful for category-wide planning, but localized pricing strategies can leverage the specific sensitivities found at the store level to optimize revenue and margin.

+**Final Verdict**: This project demonstrates that for high-dimensional, endogenous retail data, **Double Machine Learning provides the most reliable and statistically sound framework for causal inference**.
+The estimated elasticity of **-0.09** is a robust, validated, and actionable metric that can drive sophisticated pricing and promotional strategies.

 ## License
 This project is licensed under the MIT License.